dmbarbour/glas/docs/GlasCLI.md

 ### OS Exec?
 Defer.

 If I ever want to express a command shell as a normal glas verb, I'll need an effects API that supports execution of OS commands, including integration with file streams and environments.
 However, there is no pressing need.

-### Eval Effect?
-Reject!

-I've repeatedly had the idea of supporting eval as an effect.
-However, acceleration of an eval subprogram seems the wiser choice.
-Only writing this down so I am reminded of it.
-Additionally, we might want to accelerate eval of other models, such as Kahn process networks.